A's running out of time to find home in Oakland, Las Vegas – KION546

 They are searching for a new stadium in Oakland or Las Vegas, but they have experienced difficulties in both areas.
 The A’s missed a major deadline in October to get a deal done in Oakland, and there has been little indication they will receive the kind of funding they want from Las Vegas.

-“I think the A’s have to look at it in a couple of ways,” said Brendan Bussmann, managing partner at Las Vegas-based B Global.
+“I think the A’s have to look at it in a couple of ways,” said Brendan Bussmann, director of government affairs for Las Vegas-based Global Market Advisors.
 “Obviously, they have struggled in Oakland to get a deal across the line.
 It isn’t for a lack of effort. … You have an owner that’s willing to pony up money, you have a club that wants to sit there and figure out a way to make it work, and you keep running into obstacles along the way.

 “It’s time to fish or cut bait.
 Oakland, do you want them or not?
 And if not, where are the A’s going to get the best deal?
 Is it Vegas?
 Is it somewhere else?
 They’ll have to figure that out.”